Scrapyard-London/website/README.md

-# Scrapyard London
+# Website!

-feat: make a readme
+Want to make a change?
+PR it!

-oh wait. we need a website for that first
+Got questions? hello@scrapyard.london :P